2ndteela/d5-startup/README.md

 > - Gain access to 3 types of magic listed below
 >
 > **Illusion (M)** magic is the school of generating illusions.
 These illusions have 3 aspects, perceived, felt and heard.
 For every level of success you add another one of these to your illusion.
-> - On a 6 or less, your illusion can be perceived, felt or heard.
+> - Failure: your illusion can be perceived, felt or heard.
-> - 7 - 9, you can have 2 of the 3 aspects.
+> - Mixes Success: you can have 2 of the 3 aspects.
-> - 10+ you can have all three (yes, that means on a 10+ you can conjure an item, person animal or whatever).
+> - Total Success: you can have all three (yes, that means on a 10+ you can conjure an item, person animal or whatever).
 >
 >These illusions are confined to a 10 X 10 size and depending on the complexity of the illusion, may require additional rolls.
 For example, if you wanted to conjure a bike, you might need to complete a Mind roll as well to see how well you understand the workings of a bike and how good one of you can make.
 If you are attacked (take harm) or otherwise distracted (scared/surprised) with you are in the middle of an illusion, you must roll a 7+ Mind roll to continue the illusion.
 >
 >**Transmutation (M)** is the school of making one thing of another.
 There are 3 levels of transmuting, rearranging, refining and transforming.
 Each requires another level of success and enough material components to make the object you are trying to make.
 You can't make an ocean out of a puddle.
 An example of transmutation would be if you had a 10 food piece of wood and rolled to transmute it.
-> - 6 or less you could reshape how the wood is formed, making something like a bow.
+> - Failure: you could reshape how the wood is formed, making something like a bow.
-> - 7 - 9 you could refine the wood into a wood product like paper, charcoal or even combustible wood vapor.
+> - Mixed Success: you could refine the wood into a wood product like paper, charcoal or even combustible wood vapor.
-> - 10+ you could completely change the wood into another material completely like steel or even gold, and shape it.
+> - Complete Success: you could completely change the wood into another material completely like steel or even gold, and shape it.
 Only an object that has undergone this highest stage of transformation can be transmuted again.
 Any lower rolls renders the object alchemically in≥ert.
 >
 >Transmutation preserves the density of an object.
 If you were to transmute a 5 lbs bag of flour into gold, you would have 5 lbs of gold, not the volume of gold that the bag of flour occupied.
 More complex transmutations may require additional rolls to test your knowledge of the specifics.
 All transmuted objects must be one sold component.
 If you wanted to make a car by transmutation, you would need to transmute every individual component.
 >